heschlie/OSSEM/README.rst

 This is the parent for most end devices, it holds the important values that are similar across any `Device`_, `Interface`_, etc...

-This class/model is considered abstract and should not be instaciated directly.
+This class/model is considered abstract and should not be instantiated directly.

 Fields:
 +++++++